Skip to content

 Gather Your Information

-Make sure to gather the most up-to-date information about your condo corporation before you file.
+Make sure you have the most up-to-date information about your condo corporation before you file.
 For more information on what you need to know before you file condo returns or notices of change, check out our Summary of the Information Required for Condo Returns and Notices of Change.

 File a Return